omnilib/ufmt/README.md

 µfmt formats files in-memory, first with µsort and then with black, before writing any changes back to disk.
-This enables a combined, atomic step in CI/CD workflows for checking or formatting files, without any with conflict or intermediate changes between the import sorter and the code formatter.
+This enables a combined, atomic step in CI/CD workflows for checking or formatting files, without any chance of conflict or intermediate changes between the import sorter and the code formatter.

 Install